 The SAT and ACT test Math skills in very different ways.
 The overall foundation of math material is similar for both tests - but the appearance, style, and difficulties of the math sections are noticeably different.

 The first key difference is speed.
 As usual, the ACT Math requires you to move faster per question than SAT Math.

 The third key difference is memorization.
 The SAT Math requires less memorization of formulas.
 The ACT Math test, on the other hand, provides no formulas whatsoever.
 Also, the ACT Math will cover a greater variety of math topics on each test, from Trigonometry to Permutations.
-The SAT Math covers a lot as well, but the ACT Math tends to be even more extensive.
+The SAT Math focuses 85% of its questions on Algebra 1 and Algebra 2, but the ACT Math features a much wider blend of different topics.

 The fourth key difference is trickiness.
 The SAT Math is much “trickier.”
 This can make it more frustrating for below-average math students.
 Imagine finally getting to the end of a complex Math problem, only to get it wrong because you misread a tricky wording in the question.
 That’s what constantly happens to weak Math students in the SAT Math test!

-But, do NOT imagine that to mean the ACT Math test is “easy.”
-It’s extremely challenging, and you need to start studying for it immediately.
-Still, if you can master the foundational Math-class material, the ACT Math test will reward average students with a higher score.
+Neither Math test is “easy.”
+Both can be extremely challenging, and you need to start studying for one of them immediately.
+Still, if you can master the essential Algebra skills and “trickiness,” the SAT Math test will reward you with an easier experience.

-The SAT Math may be a great choice for kids with a lot of Math skill and confidence.
-Luckily, these same students can also do very well with the ACT Math test, and may find it easier.
+The SAT Math is a great choice for kids with a lot of Algebra 1 and 2 skills and confidence.
+Luckily, these same students can also do very well with the ACT Math test.

 Overall, the biggest lesson for SAT and ACT Math is that you must prepare, no matter which test you pick.

 If you choose the SAT test, I highly recommend getting the best SAT Math prep book ever written.
 You can master this test, get higher scores, and feel overwhelming confidence on the SAT Math test!